India returning to normal business activity; consumption, demand rising: PM Modi

 With the easing of lockdown conditions, business activity was fast returning to normal levels, Modi said.
 Speaking at the launch of commercial coal mining, he said "consumption and demand are fast approaching pre-COVID levels".

 He cited spurt in power generation and consumption as well as demand for petroleum products during the last week of May and first week of June to buttress his point.
+E-way bills have seen about 200 per cent rise when compared with April.
 Also, road and highway toll collection in June has reached 70 per cent of the pre-COVID levels of February, while railway freight tariff in May has seen an improvement of 26 per cent over April.
-Digital transactions too have witnessed a rise.
+Digital transactions too have witnessed a rise in both volume and value terms.

 The Prime Minister stressed on self-reliance, which means cutting down on imports and turning into an export-surplus nation.
-He asked India Inc and corporate leaders to keep the morale high.
+He asked India Inc and corporate leaders to keep morale high.
 "We can achieve these goals.
 We can become self-reliant.
-We have to make a self-reliant India," he said.

-He further noted that "India Inc and the corporate world has a chance to change the course of history and fate of India.
+We have to make a self-reliant India," he said. " India Inc and the corporate world has a chance to change the course of history and fate of India.
 We should not let this opportunity go.
 Let's take India forward, make India self-reliant."
-PTI SID NAM ANZ DRR DRR.
+Modi pitched for reversing import dependence in sectors such as coal and exploiting domestically available resources to turn into a net exporter.

+"Self-reliant India means lesser dependence on imports.
+Self-reliant India means saving thousands of crores of rupees spent on imports and using them for welfare of the poor.
+"Self-reliant India means creating an India that doesn't need to import by exploiting domestic resources.
+What we import today, we will be the biggest exporter of the same commodity tomorrow," he said.

+He was referring to India having the world's fourth-largest reserves yet it is the second biggest coal importer in the world.
+The commercial mining of coal will make India self-sufficient in energy.

 - READ MORE ON: